nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 3.2.5 Edit meeting: `editMeeting`

-Edits details of the specified meeting.
+Edit details of the specified meeting.

 Format: `editMeeting i/INDEX [d/DATE] [st/START TIME] [et/END TIME] [dn/DESCRIPTION]`

-* Edits information about the meeting at the specific `INDEX`.
+* Edit information about the meeting at the specific `INDEX`.
 * The `INDEX` refers to the index number shown in the displayed meetings' list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * At least one optional detail must be modified.
-* Maintains values of details not edited by the command.
+* Maintain values of details not edited by the command.

 Examples:
 Suppose MyInsuRec contains only one meeting as created in the [`addMeeting`](#321-add-meeting-addmeeting) command: